Role-Based Access Control (RBAC)Role-Based Access Control (RBAC)

 Permissions

-A Permission is a resource that can be accessed by a user or group.
-The following permissions are currently supported:
+A Permission is a resource that can be accessed by a User or Group.
+Supported Permissions:

 Actions

 An Action is a specific operation that can be performed on a Permission.
-The currently supported Actions are:
+Supported Actions:

 Apart from that, you can create additional Roles with custom permissions.